Death of the Reprobate Game Cover

 • stability1 mentions

-Users report a tendency for bugs and glitches to be present in the game, suggesting that stability may be an issue for some players.
+Users report a tendency for bugs and glitches to be present in the game, indicating that stability may be an issue.

 • “Those who know me well are aware that I have a knack for inadvertently uncovering bugs and glitches in video games.”